psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 6. Run Process

-    Select Machining > Process All.
+    Select **Machining > Process All**.
 It will warn you to tape the PCB blank down but you should have already done it because you're following this awesome guide.
-Hit 'OK'.
+Hit **OK**.
     The Material Settings dialog will come up but you've already done that too.
-Hit 'Continue'.
+Hit **Continue**.
     The Placement dialog will come up but you've already done that too.
-Hit 'Continue'.
+Hit **Continue**.
     You'll be prompted to save.
 Go ahead, why not.
     The machine should happily do its thing.